A service system with packing constraints: Greedy randomized algorithm achieving sublinear in scale optimality gap: Proof of Theorem

 Consider the following pure-jump process:

 where

+$\bx$ and $\bx_\alpha$ the ``from''- and ``to''-states of potential transition $\alpha$.
 Note that the above definition of $F(t)$ has the sum over {\em all} potential transitions, both allowed and not allowed.
 We observe for future reference that, if the artificial process realization is such that all potential transitions in $[0,t]$ are allowed, i.e., they are actual transitions, then $F(t)= L(\bx(t)) - L(\bx(0))$.

 Denote

 Let us remark that for a process where all potential transitions are allowed, $AL$ is the process generator, if $L$ is within its domain.
 For our artificial process $\bx(\cdot)$, however, $AL(\bx)$ is just a formally defined expression.